 Protect forest now

 3 - Deadwood or nurse tree?

-Now the tree lies in the forest as dead wood.
-But it is full of life!
-It is particularly important for biodiversity because it provides provides habitat and food for insects and birds.
-In addition decomposition by fungi and bacteria releases important nutrients are released.
-As a result, the "nurse tree" offers perfect conditions for new, young tree seedlings to grow on it. it.
+Now, the tree lies as deadwood in the forest.
+Yet it is full of life!
+It is particularly important for biodiversity, as it provides habitat and food for insects and birds.
+Additionally, as it decomposes, fungi and bacteria release essential nutrients.
+This creates perfect conditions for the growth of new, young tree saplings on the dead tree, turning it into a "nurse tree."

 Deadwood or nurse tree?

-In its elevated position and thanks to the many nutrients from the tree, the young tree will grow to great heights over the next hundred years. years to great heights.
-Its roots grow completely around the nurse tree completely.
-Between its roots, the old trunk roots piece by piece into light, loose soil again.
+In its elevated position and thanks to the abundant nutrients of the old tree, the young tree grows over the next hundred years, reaching great heights.
+Its roots completely envelop the nurse tree.
+The old trunk gradually breaks down, turning into light, loose earth, piece by piece, as it is consumed by the young tree's roots.

 6 - Nursery

-This process only takes place in forests that have been undisturbed forests.
-Therefore, wolves are dependent on primeval forests for their the future of their species.
-The wolf dens are located in the middle of the wolves' territory, preferably in an place with a good view and easy access to water and prey. water and prey.
+This process occurs only in forests that have been undisturbed.
+Therefore, wolves rely on old-growth forests for their nurseries and the future of their species.
+The wolf dens are typically located within the wolf's territory, often in an elevated spot with a good view and easy access to water and prey.

+Protect forest now